Professional indemnity insurance

 - Professional negligence

-- Covers legal costs
+- Legal costs

 - Copyright infringement

-Benefits of our professional indemnity insurance
+What our professional indemnity insurance covers

 Payment of your fees